Credit One Bank® Platinum X5 Visa® review: Light rewards with heavy fees

 Traditional Visa benefits

 All Visa credit cards carry a roster of perks based on your credit limit.
-The Credit One Platinum Rewards Visa card qualifies as a Visa Traditional card, which will get you basic features like $0 liability on unauthorized purchases, Emergency card replacement, Emergency Cash Disbursement and 24/7 pay-per-use Roadside Dispatch.
+The Credit One Platinum X5 Visa card qualifies as a Visa Traditional card, which will get you basic features like $0 liability on unauthorized purchases, Emergency card replacement, Emergency Cash Disbursement and 24/7 pay-per-use Roadside Dispatch.

 Credit Protection Program